Measuring For Hardwood Flooring

-Don't forget the trim pieces!
-Missing a few areas or forgetting them completely could add more time for completion of the job.
-Most trim pieces come in lengths of 72" or 78" Some manufacturers are different so it's important to make sure what lengths are available.
+Don't forget the trim pieces if needed.
+Missing a few areas or forgetting them completely will add more time for completion of the job.
+Our trim pieces can be customized.
+Need 10 or 12 foot lengths?
+We can do that as well, but costs increase.

-In our example we have 6 areas requiring transition pieces.
+In our example we have 6 areas that may require transition pieces.
 Hardwood is not recommended for use in full baths or laundry areas.
 Transitions needed are:

 ▪ Foyer (Entry)

 ▪ Bath to hall (meeting tile or vinyl)